 Another strategy for selecting a business is to start one that is currently hot, hip and new.
 In the Philippines, for example, pearl shakes - an innovative cool beverage drink in natural flavors mixed with "pearls," or dark, spherical, chewy balls made from yam and tapioca -- became the hottest craze in town.
 Mom and pop stalls and cafes offering this new drink popped up all over the metropolitan Manila.

-You can join in the fray, and start business that has already proven itself to be a moneymaker for others.
+You can join in the fray, and start a business that has already proven itself to be a moneymaker for others.
 However, there is danger in adopting a start-up strategy on prior demand--demand already created by others.
 What if the business runs out of steam, and the novelty and excitement that pushed it initially wears thin?
 You may be faced with cutthroat competition, with price-cutting as the ultimate marketing weapon of choice.

 3. Safety in Numbers.